tang0614/ExpressionShinyApp/README.md

   3. GTEx(version 8):The Genotype-Tissue Expression (GTEx) project is an ongoing effort to build a comprehensive public resource to study tissue-specific gene expression and regulation.
 Samples were collected from 54 non-diseased tissue sites across nearly 1000 individuals, primarily for molecular assays including WGS, WES, and RNA-Seq.

-* The app visualizes gene expression across tissues and cell lines from RNAseq datasets.
+* This app visualizes gene expression across tissues and cell lines from RNAseq datasets.